adiwg/mdEditor-doc/README.md

 ### Editor region

 The editor region will display information based on the type of object that is currently selected.
 Selecting a **list icon** \(![](/assets/symbol_list_16.png)\)will display all of the the records contained in the associated object \(metadata, contacts or dictionaries\) in the editor region.
 Selecting a record will display record specific information and allow the record to be edited.

+### Status Bar

+The ststus bar displays vaios informational messages, such as if the [Auto Save](/settings.md) feature is on or off.